 HOW MUCH TO CHARGE FOR AN INSTAGRAM POST: TRAVEL BLOGGERS AND INFLUENCERS

-But before we get all excited about charging the big bucks, it’s super important to first figure out if you’re even ready to begin charging.
+Before you dive into Instagram Influencer pricing and get all excited about charging the big bucks, it’s super important to first figure out if you’re even ready to begin charging.
 At Sidewalker Daily, we’re all about fair and honest business.
 We also understand that “fake it until you make it” can only take you so far.
-This industry is small, and if you’re charging for your “influence” but actually don’t have any, it’s a recipe for disaster.
+If you’re charging for your “influence” but actually don’t have any, it’s a recipe for disaster.

 When you get hired to do a sponsored post, it’s different than traditional content creation, because the brand is paying for you to post – which means: exposure, eyeballs, views, clicks (you get where we’re going with this).
 This is why you must always be honest with your analytics and your influence.
 Before you accept any payment, we highly recommend reading our article on “How To Tell If You’re Ready To Earn Money On Instagram” first.